Quickly find the answers to commonly asked questions about Bitcoin.

 Are you unserved or underserved by the current international banking system because you or your family live in an emerging economy, or freelance for clients overseas?
 Are you under 18, or work in an industry the credit card companies or PayPal don’t approve of?
 Have you ever had an account frozen for some random irregularity, or had to pay over $20 in international money transfer fees just to send your funds to a friend or loved one?
 Bitcoin is the perfect solution to all of those issues.

 If you’re a merchant – either online or brick-and-mortar – accepting Bitcoin is faster and cheaper than credit cards, and all payments are final.
 Fees are lower and there’s no risk of fraudulent chargebacks.

 Perhaps you think the value of Bitcoin will increase in future and want to invest in it.
 Or maybe you’ve been reading about the existing fiat currency/central banking and international financial system, realize something’s not quite right with it and want to place control of your money back in your own hands.
 Bitcoin allows you to do this.

 Bitcoin mining is analogous to the mining of gold, but its digital form.
 The process involves specialized computers solving algorithmic equations or hash functions.
 These problems help miners to confirm blocks of transactions held within the network.
 Bitcoin mining provides a reward for miners by paying out in Bitcoin in turn the miners confirm transactions on the blockchain.
 Miners introduce new Bitcoin into the network and also secure the system with transaction confirmation.
 They are also rewarded network fees for when they harvest new coin and a time when the last bitcoin is found mining will continue.

 Bitcoins can be bought from various sources.
-You can purchase them online using an exchange or brokerage service that will enable you to buy Bitcoin with a bank transfer using fiat currency, a credit card, and some services also offer buying opportunities using Paypal.
+You can purchase them online using our website, an exchange or brokerage service that will enable you to buy Bitcoin with a bank transfer using fiat currency, a credit card, and some services also offer buying opportunities using Paypal.
 Bitcoin Cash can be purchased locally using Local Bitcoin, and from Bitcoin Teller Machines which are similar to cash ATMs that you find worldwide.